 The Pupil Premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.
 Schools are free to decide how to allocate this funding to best support the raising attainment for the most vulnerable pupils.

-At St Mark’s School the percentage of pupils eligible for free school meals has declined over the past three years and is now slightly below the national average.
-The 2018/19 data shows that 14.3% of pupils were eligible for free school meals compared with the national average of 15.7%.
+At St Mark’s School the percentage of pupils eligible for free school meals has increased somewhat over the past three years and is now well above the national average.
+The 2020/21 school data shows that 37.4% of pupils are eligible for free school meals compared with the national average of 15.7%.

-The school plans to continue with these strategies during 2019-20
+The school aims to continue with the following priorities during the 2020/21 academic year: